IBM-Bluemix-Docs/third-party/3p_parameter_example.md

         The new default value of the parameter.
 For more details, see the entry for `parameters.value` above.

-    The Bluemix Console passes the ace_config query parameter, which contains the current org GUID, space GUID, the current value of all custom parameters and the current price plan ID.
+    The console passes the ace_config query parameter, which contains the current org GUID, space GUID, the current value of all custom parameters and the current price plan ID.
 The bearer token is propagated in the header.

   * **parameters.invalidmessage**